rille111/Workshops.Containers/kubernetes/readme.md

 # Installation

-Kubernetes locally (Minikube) and on a Cloud provider (AKS, GKE, EKS)
+This part describes installation for Kubernetes locally (Minikube) and on a Cloud provider (AKS, GKE, EKS)

 ## Requirements